thundernet8/Wechat/README.md

 ## Wechat

-Easy to use Wechat SKD for Node(Under dev)
+Easy to use Wechat SDK for Node(Under dev)

 ## Implements